-The theme for the 2017 Summit on 10–11 October is threats from new and recurrent infectious diseases.
+The theme for the 2017 Summit on 10–11 October was threats from new and recurrent infectious diseases.
 Of all new communicable diseases, 75 per cent are zoonotic: humans and animals infect each other.
 Intensive animal production, climate change, population growth and our global travels are boosting the risk of infections breaking out.
 Growing antibiotic resistance is exacerbating the risk.
 The complexity of these diseases means that veterinarians, public-health experts, doctors, biologists, ecologists and social scientists must work together to prevent, detect and control their spread.
-How this can be achieved will be discussed in lectures and workshops on the following themes:
+How this can be achieved was discussed in lectures and workshops on the following themes:

 - Zoonotic Diseases in Livestock – Mitigating Risk Behaviour

 - Empowered and Resilient Communities – A Need for New Perspectives